 Another potential defense is that the injured person was contributorily negligent, and thus partially responsible for his or her own injury.
 Everyone has a duty to act as a reasonable person.
 If you acted in an unreasonable way, and this resulted in an injury from a cat, the law may find that you contributed to the situation due to your own negligence.
 This might reduce your recovery in a personal injury lawsuit.

 Get Legal Help with Your Cat Bite Injury

 If you have been injured by a cat bite, you may have grounds for a personal injury lawsuit.
 All lawsuits have statutes of limitations, so you may want to consider getting legal advice to understand your rights and options.
-Contact an experienced personal injury attorney today for your free case evaluation.
+Contact an experienced personal injury attorney today.